• Skip to primary navigation

 long pone pin

-This delicious Caribbean sweet treat called Cassava Pone.
+This delicious Caribbean sweet treat called is Cassava Pone.
 A vegan dense pudding that is made from grated cassava, coconut/almond milk, pumpkin, sweetener and spices is whipped into a smooth batter before being baked until golden.

 overhead shot of the pone